 Relieve tension in rheumatism with acupressure

-A common side effect of rheumatic diseases is tension throughout the body, which is triggered, among other things, by the fact that sufferers tense up during the day and during sleep due to their pain.
+A common side effect of rheumatic diseases is tension throughout the body, which is triggered, among other things, by the fact that sufferers tense up due to their pain, both during the day and while sleeping.
 If these tensions are not actively treated on a regular basis, they become significantly worse and hinder the circulation of tissue fluid and thus the exchange of important messenger substances that the body needs for self-regulation and healing.
 In most cases, this exacerbates the symptoms of rheumatism and the sufferer is trapped in a cycle of discomfort, pain and restricted movement.

-We have compiled a list of acupressure exercises for rheumatism below, which many sufferers find helpful in relieving tension when used regularly:
+We have put together a list of acupressure exercises for rheumatism below, which many sufferers find helpful in relieving tension when used regularly:

 You can find the so-called three-mile point by placing four fingers of your hand under the kneecap.
-At this position, one finger's width outside your shin, is Ma 36.
-If you rock your foot up and down, a muscle will come out as soon as you are in the right place, which you can feel with your finger.
+At this position, one finger's width outside your shinbone, lies Ma 36.
+If you rock your foot up and down, a muscle will emerge as soon as you are in the right place - You can feel this with your finger.
 Find the point on both legs.

-When you know where the point is in each case, clench your fists and massage up and down over the point with firm pressure for one minute.
-If you can't get to the point yourself due to immobility, you can ask someone to help you - but make sure you communicate well how much pressure is okay for you.
+Once you know where the point is, clench your fists and massage up and down over the point for a minute, applying firm pressure.
+If you are unable to reach the point yourself due to immobility, you can ask someone to help you - But make sure you communicate well how much pressure is okay for you.

 Pressing on the outer gate DW 5